JunoLab/JunoDocs.jl/docs/src/man/basic_usage.md

 ### Inline Evaluation

 You can evaluate your Julia code inline by navigating your cursor to the appropriate code and hitting `Ctrl+Enter`.
 This will run the code block that the cursor is contained in.
 For example, if you go to the top of a `for` loop, it will evaluate the whole for loop, or if it's inside of a function, it will evaluate the function (i.e. create the function).
+It's indentation based, so if you unindent the function body you can use Ctrl-Enter to run the lines of the function one by one, if you want.
 To specifically choose which code to evaluate, highlight the appropriate parts and use `Ctrl+Enter`.
 To evaluate the whole script, use `Ctrl+Shift+Enter`.

 ### Cell Evaluation